 When providing an example, first describe the situation or challenge you encountered.
 Then explain how the actions that you took led to some positive impact at the company.
 This impact can be minor, for example, perhaps you wrote the company newsletter and received positive feedback on your clear writing.

 Employers will also be curious about how your internships might have influenced your career aspirations.
 If the internship served to confirm an interest in a career function like marketing or an industry like consumer products that are in line with your target job, then you can share this realization.
 If not, then consider whether the internship helped you to recognize skills related to your target job that you enjoyed using.
 For example, you might be targeting public relations but did an internship in publishing.
 You can explain that at your publishing internship you enjoyed developing your writing skills, an important aspect of public relations.

 How to Answer When You Haven't Done an Internship

 If you haven't done any internships, then you can take the opportunity to reference any internship-like experiences that you have had.

-An internship-like position can be any experience where you applied and developed skills, such as academic projects, labs, campus activities, volunteer work, case studies, research support for faculty, independent studies, theses, and competitions.
+An internship-like position can be an experience where you applied and developed skills, such as academic projects, labs, campus activities, volunteer work, case studies, research support for faculty, independent studies, theses, and competitions.

 You can also describe paid job experiences that support your career interests or provide evidence of appealing character traits.
-You might have worked at the front desk in a financial planning office and that exposure might have stimulated an interest in the field, or perhaps you worked twenty-five hours a week at a retail store while maintaining a full course load (demonstrating a strong work ethic).
+You might have worked at the front desk in a financial planning office and that exposure might have stimulated an interest in the field, or perhaps you worked 25 hours a week at a retail store while maintaining a full course load, demonstrating a strong work ethic.